jibrel/jibrel/README.md

 - [ ] mini vista
 - [ ] integration engine (interoperability)
 - [ ] VTE assessment tool
+- [ ] Synthetic Patient Maternity Simulator.
+The goal is to output synthetic, realistic (but not real), patient data and associated maternity health records in a variety of formats.
 - [ ] medication prescribing tool
 - [ ] guideline engine
 - [ ] datix alternatove (governance and risk) app